haowu97/netlify/content/posts/Academic/PaperWriting.en.md

 Data source: describe the advantage if using non-US data

-selection procedure
+Selection procedure

-summary statistics
+Summary statistics

-- mean and medium is quiet different from each others, we may need reasonable winsorization: outliers
+- mean and medium is quiet different from each others, we may need reasonable winsorization for outliers
     - winsor: make outliers boundary value/1% or 99% percentile value (more popular than trim)
     - trim: exclude some outliers
 - key variables in baseline model